Zaro Aga: Debate

-There is a debate as to his actual age when he died.
+There is ongoing debate as to his actual age when he died.
 According to the death certificate provided by his Turkish doctor, Zaro Aga's age was 157.
-He died in Istanbul, although some confusion about the place of death exists, probably because the body was sent to the US right after his death.
+He died in Istanbul, although some confusion about the place of death exists, likely due to the fact that the body was sent to the US right after his death.
 However, an investigative report published by Walter Bowerman in 1939 indicated that Zaro Aga was around 97, not 157.